 Is it appropriate for their age, maturity level, and stage of development?

-Look at age ratings whenever available, and read reviews by other parents.
-This can help you determine how relevant ratings are for your individual child.
+Look at age ratings whenever available and read reviews by other parents.
+This can help you determine how relevant age-appropriate media ratings are for your individual child.
 Consider not only the most obvious inappropriate content, such as graphic violence or sexually suggestive imagery.
 Sassy attitudes and immature arguing between characters can also have a negative effect on young children who imitate what they see.
 Shows or games that feature a lot of fast action or fighting are also more likely to lead to aggression or hyperactivity.

 But it all depends upon your child’s temperament, which is why it’s important to customize your choices and be a close observer of your child during and after their media use, so you can note any negative patterns.

 Does it allow for some degree of creativity, collaboration or exploration?

 Experts agree that active play is better than passive.
 In other words, the more they can interact with “loose parts” in digital form to create something original, the better.
-Look for apps that give them the opportunity to build their own scenes or characters, create fashion or art, make their own recipes, or explore imaginary worlds freely.
+Look for kids’ media apps that give them the opportunity to build their own scenes or characters, create fashion or art, make their own recipes, or explore imaginary worlds freely.
 If they are old enough to play games online, search for collaborative games to focus on choices that promote working together over winning.

 Is it highly rated and from a reputable source?

 One way to tell is to check how many people have downloaded it in the app store.
 Not to say that a new or underdog program with few downloads is always bad, but there are many app factories out there pumping out volumes of low-quality apps, and one way you can identify them is when they have only 1K or 5K downloads.
-In addition to questionable quality of content, an app that doesn’t have a lot of downloads might not be well-maintained and can present a security risk to your device.
+In addition to the questionable quality of content, an app that doesn’t have a lot of downloads might not be well-maintained and can present a security risk to your device.